bgulbis/Resident_Data_Science/lecture_03.md

     - Beware automatic type conversion
         + Ex: Dates
 * Use a data entry form to get data into spreadsheet
-* Set up data validation to minimize entry errors
+* Use data validation to minimize entry errors

 Data Entry Forms
 ========================================================